lightphantomhive/Time-based-Authentication-Attack/README.md

 # Time-based-Authentication-Attack
-An authentication attack on an open port by using blind SQL Injection
+An authentication attack on an open port by using time-based Blind SQL Injection